 So far, we don’t know much about these frightening creatures.
 But we do know that they’re led by the Night King, the creepy warrior who is poised to become a major player as winter closes in on HBO’s adaptation.

 Fans have theorized that our favorite three-eyed raven, Bran Stark, will eventually become the Night King.
-While we’re still not sure whether that will pan out, here’s everything we do know about this powerful leader and the role he’ll play in the oncoming war.
+Here’s everything we do know about this powerful leader and the role he’ll play in the oncoming war, including what major change in the show he’s responsible for (No. 4).

 1. He plays a different role in the book series